 You need to keep ALT text as descriptive as possible while still keeping it concise.
 Describe what is in your image clearly, but you don’t have to use full sentences – you only have around 125 characters.
 Going back to our example above, the ALT text could be ‘man and dog happy in camper van’.

 When you’re done, ask yourself if your ALT text would make sense if you couldn’t see the image.
 And again, if you’re using relevant images, you should be able to include keyphrases in your ALT text too.
 But remember, no stuffing!
 Write for the user first, not the search engine.

 10. Image Structured Data

-Including structured data with your images gives you more chances of Google displaying your listing as a rich result, making it look more compelling to users and increasing your chances of catching the click.
+Including structured data with your images gives you more chances of Google showing your listing as a rich result, making it look more compelling to users and increasing your chances of catching the click.
 So put the cherry on top of your image SEO and add structured data.

 11. Image Meta Tags for Social

 And just to add some sprinkles for good measure, you can add meta tags to the header of your web pages for Open Graph and Twitter Cards to ensure your images appear in social shares too.
 Open Graph’s meta tags are recognised across all major platforms like Facebook and LinkedIn.
 Although this might not be a direct ranking factor, social media sharing, engagement and click-throughs are key traffic sources for your content.
 And the more traffic you get, the better your ranking.

 Phew!
 That was a lot of information to process, so let’s recap.
 Here’s a checklist to go through to ensure your images hit the top ranking factors:

 - Does your image support your marketing message?